jakedusing/GrindbladeLegends/README.md

 # Grindblade Legends
 A moment from a medieval RPG game.
-Includes interacting with NPCs, a quest, combat, and a shop.
+Includes interacting with NPCs, questing, combat, and a shop.

 # Where to download the game from?
 Grinblade Legends can be downloaded from https://jakedusing.itch.io/grinblade-legends.
 Just download, unzip, and run RPG.exe